Cart is empty

-It’s not easy to narrow down next year’s destination hit list to 15 when my own is nearly triple the length – and that’s before picking the rest of the SUITCASE team’s brains.
-As always, new flight routes are either a catalyst for (or a result of) places being branded ‘in’ as travellers scrabble to be among the first to visit.
-Meanwhile there’s been a rise in the popularity of second cities, making it easier than ever to escape the crowds in even the most popular countries.
-Eastern Europe looks set to continue gaining traction as seasoned Euro-trippers venture further east in search of more adventurous experiences, while South America’s lesser visited countries are gaining popularity among US and European tourists alike.
-So without further ado, here are our top picks for 2017.
+It’s not easy to narrow down next year’s destination hit list to just 15 when my own is nearly triple the length – and that’s before picking the rest of the team’s brains.
+As always, new flight routes are either a catalyst for (or a result of) places becoming “in” as travellers scrabble to be among the first to visit.
+Meanwhile there’s been a rise in “second cities”, making it easier than ever to escape the crowds in even the most popular countries.
+Eastern Europe looks set to continue gaining traction as seasoned Euro-trippers venture further in search of more adventurous experiences, while South America’s lesser-visited countries are gaining popularity among US and European tourists alike.

 New York and LA could hardly get more popular, but cities such as New Orleans are starting to get their share of the limelight as alternative American hotspots.
 With its cutting-edge live music scene, hip street-food stalls and bourbon on tap, New Orleans offers something a little more earthy – and can be done quite cheaply.
 With British Airways launching direct flights from London in March, it looks like Louisiana is about to get a whole lotta of love.
 Look out for Portland, Memphis and Nashville too.